January 18, 2025

 3. Business Analyst Job Description: A Detailed Guide |

-Owning an IIBA certification means the business analyst is recognized for professional skills and qualifications in this field.
-To take the IIBA certification exam, candidates need to have enough practical work experience, certain skills, and qualifications at each specific level.
+This is the first and most reputable organization providing certificates for BA.
+Owning an IIBA certification means a business analyst will be recognized for professional skills and qualifications in this field.
+To take the IIBA certification exam, you need to have enough practical work experience, certain skills, and qualifications at each specific level as follows: ECBA, CCBA, and CBAP.

 The ECBA (Entry Certificate in Business Analysis) is the most basic certification in the IIBA’s certification system for BA.
 It is designed for novice and inexperienced analysts.